a2854s1/GIS/README.md

 # Featured Map
-This is a web map that I recently created showing the distributions of income and robbery occurrences in the City of Toronto. https://kinyuchau.carto.com/builder/3d41566d-5ae3-4f8e-866d-c0ed467aeddb/embed
+This is a web map that I recently created showing the distributions of income and robbery occurrences in the City of Toronto: https://kinyuchau.carto.com/builder/3d41566d-5ae3-4f8e-866d-c0ed467aeddb/embed

 # Featured Video